 Approximately 90 percent of the population is bilingual.
 If you plan to stay away from tourist destinations, you might observe you are not finding your preferred language.

 Local authorities and residents of popular tourist destinations understand English.
-It’s certainly easier for people with software such as Google Translator, but learning a little vocabulary will be helpful in improving interactions with locals.
+It’s certainly easier for people to use software such as Google Translator, but learning a little vocabulary will help improve interactions with locals.

 5.3.
 It’s Huge